vonmillhausen/sf2000/README.md

 So is the "Data Frog" any good?
 Only you can answer that question for yourself.
 There are certainly more powerful devices out there, more fully featured devices, devices with better hardware, etc. - but almost all of those devices cost a lot more than the SF2000.
 At the end of the day, you have to look at the features offered at the given price-point, and only then can you decide if you're interested in the device or not.

 ### Is there any custom firmware?
+As of October 19th 2023, **no**, not yet.
+Two main efforts have been made:

+#### hcRTOS (true CFW)
-As of October 12th 2023, **no**, not yet; however efforts are underway.
-While an SDK for the CPU has been identified, the developers working on custom firmware have generally reached the conclusion that the SDK is unfinished and of low quality.
-While it has been used to produce experimental builds of Retroarch, demonstrating various game systems operating on the SF2000, there are notable problems - core features like video and audio drivers are missing (and thus would have to be developed from scratch), and overall system stability is very low.
-Additionally, most of the experimental system builds had audio and/or video performance issues, and most also caused the SF2000 to run "hot", which may impact the lifespan of the device.
-[A GitLab repo](https://git.maschath.de/ignatz/hcrtos) has been set up by `ignatzdraconis` for the work based on this SDK.
+Earlier this year, an SDK for the CPU in the SF2000 was been identified.
+Theoretically, this would allow a full custom firmware to be built and compiled for the device.
+The developers working on custom firmware spent some considerable time and effort working on porting Retroarch (as it seemed like it would be the quickest route to a custom firmware with support for many systems), however they ran into several problems.
+It appears that the SDK was unfinished and of low quality - core features like video and audio drivers were missing (and thus had to be developed from scratch), and overall system stability of the produced builds very low.
+When crashed happened with running cores (which was frequently) no useful debugging information was produced, and so tracking down the source of issues became a major time-sink.
+Additionally, most of the experimental builds when they did work had audio and/or video performance issues, and most also caused the SF2000 to run "hot", which would likely have impacted the lifespan of the device and thus are not recommended for usage beyond a few minutes at a time.
+[A GitLab repo](https://git.maschath.de/ignatz/hcrtos) was set up by `ignatzdraconis` for the work based on this SDK, however work on developing a full custom firmware using this SDK has been parked for now.

+#### Multicore (modified stock)
-Most recently, a new tack is being tried by the development team - they're trying to modify the stock SF2000 firmware to add additional functionality.
-Theoretically, this would come with the benefit of having audio and video drivers already built, providing no worse performance than stock firmware, while providing features like support for additional emulated systems.
-An experimental developer build has been produced which demonstrates additional systems like Atari 2600 and PC-Engine running under the stock firmware.
+More recently, a new tack is being tried by the development team - they're trying to modify the stock SF2000 firmware to add additional functionality.
+Theoretically, this would come with the benefit of having audio and video drivers already built (the contractors producing the stock firmware for the SF2000 have access to these), providing no worse performance than stock firmware, while also providing features like support for additional emulated systems.
+An experimental developer build called the "multicore" build has been produced which hijacks the stock Game Boy Advance emulator to run additional systems like Atari 2600 and PC-Engine, some stand-alone engines for games like Doom and Cave Store, as well as alternatives for some of the stock emulators already included with the SF2000.
+Some of the new systems appear to run at full speed; some run without sound or with less than full speed, and others don't work at all yet.
 [A GitLab repo](https://gitlab.com/kobily/sf2000_multicore) has been set up by `kobil` for the work on modifying the stock firmware.

-You can follow along with discussion in the [`Retro Handhelds` Discord server](https://discord.gg/retrohandhelds) (specifically, in the `🐸data_frog_sf2000` channel there's a `SF2000 Dev` thread where most of the tech talk and details are posted first).
+You can follow along in real time with the development discussion in the [`Retro Handhelds` Discord server](https://discord.gg/retrohandhelds) (specifically, in the `🐸data_frog_sf2000` channel there's a `SF2000 Dev` thread where most of the tech talk and details are posted first).
+Also be sure to check pinned messages both in the main channel and the thread before asking any questions 🙂

-**Note:** Any non-stock firmwares currently built for the SF2000 should be considered **highly** experimental, and are not vetted to be "safe" to run (e.g., current builds may push the hardware of the SF2000 to its operational limits do to optimisation issues, and may incur thermal damage to the device if left running for too long, etc.).
-Such builds are not intended for day-to-day usage yet; if you're waiting for safe custom firmware to be available, keep waiting - the current experimental builds are not ready for prime-time yet.

 ### I just got my SF2000; what modding can I do with it?
 If you're planning to customise your SF2000 in _any_ way, then I **strongly** recommend the _very_ first thing you do is [fix an annoying bug in the device's bootloader](#bootloader-bug) - otherwise you're likely to end up with a non-booting device.
 Seriously - **do this before you do anything else!**